Conformal blocks and rational normal curves: GIT quotients

-\begin{proof} By a result of Alexeev (see \cite[Lemma 4.6]{Fak09}) it is enough to show that every F-curve contracted by the Hassett morphism $\M_{0,n} \rightarrow \M_{0,L}$ is also contracted by $\varphi$.
-The Hassett morphism contracts precisely those F-curves satisfying where without loss of generality the leg $N_4$ carries the most weight.
-Indeed, by the ampleness condition in Hassett's definition of stability a component with one node must have weight $>1$, so if (\ref{eqn:Has}) is satisfied then the first three legs must be contracted and all that remains is the spine and the fourth leg---but then the spine becomes a component with one node and $\le 1$ weight so it too is contracted.
-Conversely, if (\ref{eqn:Has}) does not hold then either all three of the first legs are contracted but the spine remains since it then carries $>1$ weight, or at least one of the first three legs remains but then the spine remains as well since it has two nodes so is Hassett-stable regardless of the weight it carries.
+\begin{proof} By a result of Alexeev (see \cite[Lemma 4.6]{Fak11}) it is enough to show that every F-curve contracted by the morphism $\M_{0,n} \rightarrow \M_{0,L}$ is also contracted by $\varphi$.
+This morphism contracts precisely those F-curves satisfying where without loss of generality the leg $N_4$ carries the most weight.
+Indeed, by the ampleness condition in Hassett's definition of stability a component with one node must have weight $>1$, so if (\ref{eqn:Has}) is satisfied then the first three legs must be contracted and all that remains is the spine and the fourth leg---but then the spine becomes a component with one node and $\le 1$ weight, so it too is contracted.
+Conversely, if (\ref{eqn:Has}) does not hold, then either all three of the first legs are contracted or at least one of the first three legs remains.
+In the first case the spine remains since it then carries $>1$ weight.
+In the second case at least one of the first three legs remains so the spine remains as well, since it has two nodes and hence is Hassett-stable regardless of its weight.

 The total weight of points is $d+1$, so (\ref{eqn:Has}) is equivalent to $\sum_{i\in N_4} x_i \ge d$, thus by taking $(\alpha_1,\alpha_2,\alpha_3,\alpha_4)=(0,0,0,d)$ in Proposition \ref{prop:cont} we see that all the F-curves contracted by Hassett are contracted by $\varphi$ as well. \end{proof}